open-pioneer/trails-starter/docs/internals/ServiceLayer.md

     Parses metadata into instances of `PackageRepr` and `ServiceRepr`.
     This transforms the well defined metadata format (input to the service layer) into the internal runtime representation.
+    Package properties are also handled here: properties defined by the application are merged with the default values declared in the individual packages.

 ## Metadata format